 “Generally accepted legal sense and includes relief of the poor, the distressed, or the underprivileged; advancement of religion; advancement of education or science; erection or maintenance of public buildings, monuments, or works; lessening the burdens of government; lessening neighborhood tensions; eliminating prejudice and discrimination; defending human and civil rights secured by law; and combating community deterioration and juvenile delinquency.”( irs.gov/charities-non-profits/charitable-purposes)

 5. What can I not apply for?

-Requests will not be considered for consumable items (food, t-shirts, backpacks, giveaway items or trophies), one time trips or events, purchases made or programs that have already occurred, political purposes, endowments or annual fund campaigns.
+Requests will not be considered for consumable items (food, t-shirts, backpacks, giveaway items or trophies), one time trips or events, purchases made or programs that have already occurred, political purposes, lobbying activities, endowments or annual fund campaigns.

 6. How much should I apply for?